Miracle at the Meadowlands: Legacy

 The Miracle at the Meadowlands has left a lasting impact on the way organized football is played at all levels, not just in the NFL.
 Most notably, it legitimized the quarterback kneel.

-Coaches everywhere took heed of Gibson's fate, and immediately began instructing quarterbacks to sit on the ball in similar situations.
+Coaches everywhere took heed of Gibson's fate and immediately began instructing quarterbacks to sit on the ball in similar situations.
 In response, the Arena Football League instituted a rule change stipulating the ball had to be advanced past the line of scrimmage in order for the clock to continue running in the final minute of play: however, outdoor gridiron leagues have not followed suit, and the quarterback kneel would soon be almost universally seen as a polite and sportsmanlike way for a winning football team to bring a game to an honorable conclusion.

-In the ensuing years, etiquette would further evolve to the point that today, once the kneel is executed when there is less than 40 seconds remaining (assuming the offense has at least one more down and the defense has insufficient timeouts to affect the outcome), it is perfectly acceptable (if not expected) for the teams (including coaches and other non-playing personnel) to come onto the field to shake hands, etc. even as the game clock is still running down to zero.
+In the ensuing years, etiquette would further evolve to the point that today, once the kneel is executed when there is less than forty seconds remaining (assuming the offense has at least one more down and the defense has insufficient timeouts to affect the outcome), it is perfectly acceptable (if not expected) for the teams (including coaches and other non-playing personnel) to come onto the field to shake hands, etc. even as the game clock is still running down to zero.
 Today, the kneel is such a common and uncontroversial play that it is sometimes even executed by trailing teams that have no realistic prospect of winning as a way to concede defeat and end the game.

 Formation change

 The week after the game, both the Giants and Eagles implemented a new offensive formation to be used only in end-of-game kneeldowns.
-It is popularly known as the "Victory Formation" or "Victory Offense".
+It is popularly known as the "Victory Formation" or "Victory Offense."
 Not only did the infamous game-losing play make kneeling acceptable, but most of the teams using it changed how it was done.
 Prior to Pisarcik's fumble, teams had employed standard offensive formations such as an I or a split backfield.
 The Eagles' unlikely touchdown, however, had made the weakness of doing so glaring.
-Even though Pisarcik had been trying to hand off instead of kneeling, when he fumbled the snap, there was not only no offensive player there to try to recover it, no one was in position to tackle Edwards and prevent the touchdown either.
+Even though Pisarcik had been trying to hand off instead of kneeling, when he fumbled the snap, there was not only no offensive player there to try to recover it, but no one was in position to tackle Edwards and prevent the touchdown either.

 At the end of the first half of the Bills game the following week, the Giants debuted the new formation when Pisarcik knelt to preserve their lead.
 Two running backs stood closely behind Pisarcik while a third (usually a speedy player such as a wide receiver) was stationed as a sort of safety several yards back.
 The Eagles, too, had practiced a similar formation in practice, calling it the Herman Edwards play.
 Other NFL teams soon followed the lead, and today the formation is standard in college and high school games as well.